 When I gloated that my first serious boyfriend and I never fought, what I didn’t realize is we also didn’t know each other that well.
 He may have known my dreams and quirks and insecurities, but that’s not the same as knowing the parts of me that reveal themselves before I’ve had the chance to tie them up in a bow and deliver them in a low voice.
 I didn’t know those parts of him either.
 We actually ended up getting back together, but we broke up for good a year later.
 The impetus?
 The subtlest series of hints and suppressed emotions that revealed we weren’t very compatible.
 Had we fought more, we probably would have learned that a lot sooner.

 Now?
-My goal is to yell at someone the next time I’m hurt.
+My goal is to yell the next time I’m hurt.
 Before I’ve had the chance to consider other factors, like whether I’m being fair or reasonable or likable.
 More than that, I want to do it with the confidence of someone who knows she’ll still be lovable.
 That may sound like a backwards pursuit, but I find the fact that I cannot recall a single time I’ve done it far more unsettling.
 Anger, after all, can serve a purpose.

 Photo by W. Wayne Lockwood/Corbis/VCG via Getty Images.